celestiaorg/celestia-app/specs/src/specs/params.md

 | staking.MaxValidators                         | 100                                         | Maximum number of validators.                                                                                                                                                                   | False                     |
 | staking.MinCommissionRate                     | 0.05 (5%)                                   | Minimum commission rate used by all validators.                                                                                                                                                 | True                      |
 | staking.UnbondingTime                         | 1814400 (21 days)                           | Duration of time for unbonding in seconds.                                                                                                                                                      | False                     |

+### Tests
+See [/x/paramfilter/test/governance_params_test.go](/x/paramfilter/test/governance_params_test.go) for tests that attempt to modify a parameter.
+Note that `TimeIotaMs` is not in `conensus.block`, so a governance proposal can not be submitted to modify it.
+Additionally, the `x/mint` module does not have any governance modifiable params as justified in [/x/mint/README.md#params](/x/mint/README.md#params)